P. J. Abbott

 P. J. Abbott (born May 28, 1964) is an American racing driver.
 In 2004, he drove in two races in the Infiniti Pro Series for Michael Crawford Motorsports.
 Prior to that, he competed in US SCCA Formula Mazda and SCCA Formula Atlantic.
 He also raced in the NASCAR West Series four times in 2004 and 2005.
-His best finish in the series was 13th place at Stockton 99 Speedway.
+His best finish in the series was thirteenth place at Stockton 99 Speedway.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)